History

 Events at the Pause

 Designed to host a variety of events such as dances, cultural showcases, TED Talks, musical performances, concerts, trivia nights, etc. The Mane Stage can hold up to 700 guests, however, for security and safety reasons, the capacity is usually held at lower numbers.
-Many artists have performed at the Pause throughout the history, including Lizzo, Denzel Curry, IDK,
+Many artists have performed at the Pause throughout the history, including Lizzo, Denzel Curry, and IDK.

 Sources